 - Avoid installing too many apps to speedup booting

 - Go to Settings > Storage > Unmount the SD card > Mount the SD card

-- If the SD card was wrongly partitioned then re-partition and format it
+- Re-partition the SD card if it was wrongly partitioned

 - Do a factory reset

 Just one application disappearing / getting downgraded on reboot

 One of my earliest experiences was with Whatsapp so I’ll use it as an example.
 You could find any of the following cases: